 Overview

-The T Cell Engineering Laboratory at Mayo Clinic is focused on the development, optimization and translation of chimeric antigen receptor (CAR)-T cell therapy and engineered cellular immunotherapy for people with cancer and autoimmune diseases.
+The T Cell Engineering Laboratory at Mayo Clinic focuses on the development, optimization and translation of chimeric antigen receptor (CAR)-T cell therapy and engineered cellular immunotherapy for people with cancer and autoimmune diseases.
 Saad J. Kenderian, M.B., Ch.B., leads a research team of staff with expertise in hematology, oncology, neurology, immunology, molecular medicine and immune therapy to develop new treatments for cancer in his T Cell Engineering Lab.

 Affiliations